Skip to main content

 Routing options

-• inReplyTo - The Message-ID this message is replying to
+• inReplyTo - The Message-ID of the email this message is replying to.
+This helps email clients thread conversations together.

-• envelope - optional SMTP envelope, if auto generated envelope is not suitable (see SMTP envelope for details)
+• envelope - A custom SMTP envelope, if the automatically generated envelope is not suitable for your needs.
+See SMTP envelope for details.

 Content options

-• amp - AMP4EMAIL specific HTML version of the message, same usage as with text and html.
-See AMP example below for usage or this blogpost for sending and rendering
+• amp - An AMP4EMAIL-specific HTML version of the message.
+Works the same way as text and html.
+See the AMP example below for usage, or read this blog post for more details about sending and rendering AMP emails.

-• alternatives - An array of alternative text contents (in addition to text and html parts) (see Using alternative content for details)
+• alternatives - An array of alternative content representations (in addition to the text and HTML parts).
+See Using alternative content for details.

-• encoding - identifies encoding for text/html strings (defaults to ‘utf-8’, other values are ‘hex’ and ‘base64’)
+• encoding - Specifies the encoding used for text and HTML strings.
+Defaults to 'utf-8'.
+Other valid values are 'hex' and 'base64'.

-• raw - existing MIME message to use instead of generating a new one.
-See details here
+• raw - An existing MIME message to send instead of generating a new one.
+Use this when you have a pre-built email message.
+See Custom source for details.

 Header options

-• list - helper for setting List-* headers (see more here)
+• list - A helper object for setting List-* headers, commonly used for mailing list messages.
+See List headers for more details.

 Security options